JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 }
 {{< /chart >}}

-The new arrangement did not turn out to be either better or worse that the teacher's arrangement.
-It just managed to redistribute the wait times among a different permutation of students.
+Ultimately, the new arrangement did not prove to be better or worse than the teacher's plan; it merely redistributed the wait times among a different permutation of students.

-After some more scribbling on paper, I could finally discover an optimal arrangement.
-Check out the table below.
-Notice how the first half and second half of roll numbers are interleaved on day 3.
+After some more scribbling on paper, I finally discovered an optimal arrangement.
+Take a look at the table below, which illustrates how the first and second halves of the roll numbers are interleaved on Day 3.

 | Day 1 Sequence | Day 2 Sequence | Day 3 Sequence |
 |---------------:|---------------:|---------------:|